NASA-SW-VnV/AdaStress.jl/README.md

 ![AdaStress](logo.svg)

-AdaStress implements the Adaptive Stress Testing (AST) framework, which determines the likeliest failures for a system under test.
+AdaStress is a software package that implements the Adaptive Stress Testing (AST) framework, which determines the likeliest failures for a system under test.

 AdaStress provides three primary services:
 - Interfaces between user simulations and the AST framework